sybrew/the-seo-framework/readme.txt

 			* This is difficult since not every user has cron configured (correctly) on their site.
 This might lead to unexpected outcomes.
 				* However... when a sitemap takes too long to render, search engines might forgo crawling it (once or twice, or indefinitely?).
 		* Details: https://wordpress.org/support/topic/sitemap-and-memory-exhaustion/
+TODO resolve the FIXME in generate-ldjson...
+TODO test robots-generator's code-cleanup for mistakes!
+TODO remove object caching? -- Let this only work for database transaction, native to WordPress?
+	* How many people will dislike this change?
+The generators are greatly optimized.
+Removal should decrease our support load as we can then exclude a common issue.
+TODO center the sitemap (https://core.trac.wordpress.org/ticket/50658) to about 750 pixels
+	- (99 char link length, test 'WWWWWW' links!)
+	- Mind the performance of 50,0000 links!
+We should refrain from using flexbox and grid...

 **For everyone:**